duckdalbe/ssi/README.md

 Information about server-side includes can be found at the [httpd](http://httpd.apache.org/docs/2.2/howto/ssi.html) or [nginx](http://wiki.nginx.org/HttpSsiModule) website.
-The only SSI supported at this time is `include`.
+The only SSI command supported at this time is `include`.

 The processing is recursive so please avoid circular includes.